PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 We use Finite State Machine to represent the transmission of en agent's wellness state There are different states under the Covid-19 pandemic as follow:

-   - **Exposed**: an individual in the exposed state has contracted the virus and will become a presymptomatic carrier or an asymptomatic carrier.
    - **Presymptomatic**: not yet displaying symptoms of an illness or disease.
    - **Asymptomatic**: not causing, marked by, or presenting with signs or symptoms of infection, illness, or disease.
    - **"Mild"** and **"Severe"** are symptomatic states.
 Individuals with mild symptoms may get **"Recovered"** or get **"Severe"**.
 Those in the **"Severe"** state may have a certain **mortality** rate.
    - **Recovered**: an individual who has recovered from COVID-19 will not get infected again.

 ![alt finite-state-machine](./images/finite-state-machine.png)

 - **Agent Schedule**